 These vegan waffles are super simple and easy to make yet so soft, fluffy and delicious.
 Great for yummy breakfast or even dessert.
 You can also make them and freeze them for a quick breakfast.

-Most of the ingredients are already in your cupboard and it takes one bowl to whip up, a waffle is ready in just 20mins.
+Most of the ingredients are already in your cupboard and it takes one bowl to whip up, is ready in just 20mins.
 How simple and quick is that!
 And most important, it’s delicious.